jgraham0325/land-register-api-docs/docs/api-documentation/V1.8/index.md

 Upcoming Changes for Public Beta (01/11/2019):
 {: .govuk-heading-s #upcoming-changes}

-Update Work API with the following changes:
+Updated Work API with the following changes:
 {: .govuk-body}
 <ol class="govuk-list govuk-list--bullet">
   <li>Update the <code>POST /works/{workReferenceNumber}/permits/{permitReferenceNumber}/status</code> endpoint to allow HA's to submit a <code>permit_modification_request</code>.
 See sequencing section for more details.</li>